OlPrognimak/ordermanager/README.md

 # Short description
-The project have created first of all  for the collecting of the useful features  on the frontend and backend parts of the real application.
+The project is created first of all  for the collecting of the useful features  on the frontend and backend parts on base of the real application.
 The next functionality will be planned:
  - creation of persons with addresses and bank accounts
  - create invoices with multiple items, goods and services